vaishali-yasala/bash-commands/README.md

 ssh-copy-id is a program used to copy, install and configure an SSH key on a server to automate passwordless logins and SSO. <br> Command: ssh-copy-id -i ~/.ssh/example_key.pub example_user@IPaddress (Specify the public key to be transferred with the -i option.
 Replace the example with your username and the server's IP address.)

  ![Alt text](/ssh/ssh_password_less.png)

- I'm just checking to see if this actually works!